 What is Perfect Optimizer?

-Perfect Optimizer is advertised as a software that supposed to repair, clean and optimize the operating system.
-Although, this program is distributed in a questionable way, therefore, it is categorized as potentially unwanted application (PUA).
-Users often download and install such apps unknowingly, unintentionally.
+Perfect Optimizer is advertised as software that supposedly repairs, cleans and optimizes the operating system.
+In fact, this program is distributed in a dubious way and, therefore, is categorized as a potentially unwanted application (PUA).
+Users often download and install these rogue apps inadvertently.

 |Name||Perfect Optimizer potentially unwanted application|